-- This terminology with grace and seasoned with salt, is twofold.
-The grace is of knowing that they/we would be dealing with unsaved people.
-Therefore they/we should be patient and caring handling the matter with grace because they the unsaved do not understand. - 2.
-So, we should be considerate. - 3.
+This terminology with grace and seasoned with salt, is twofold.

+- 1. The grace is of knowing that they/we would be dealing with unsaved people. - 2.
+Therefore they/we should be patient and caring handling the matter with grace because they the unsaved do not understand. - 3.
+So we should be considerate.

 The second is that of seasoned with salt.
-To be seasoned with salt is to be conscious that as Christians we should be that salt. - 4.
-Because any salt that has lost is savour (usefulness) is worth nothing but to be cast away and trodden under foot. - 5.
-As Christians, with a bad attitude we can easily fall into this category.
-Their testimony is soon blown and what they then have to say to the unbeliever carries no weight and no truth to him.
+To be seasoned with salt is to be conscious that as Christians we should be that salt.

+4. Because any salt that has lost is savour is worth nothing but to be cast away and trodden under foot.

+A Christian with a bad attitude can easily fall into this category.
+His testimony is soon blown and what he has then to say to the unbeliever carries no weight and no truth to him.

+Jesus described the believer in Matthew 5:13, as we can see below.
+This illustration of the reference to salt makes it very clear for even the very unlearned person of limited education to understand the need and the use for salt.